 However, the wild game does not feature in this list, making it a vague topic.
 It is termed non-amendable.
 The USDA will occasionally issue inspection marks voluntarily, as they are not obligated by federal law to inspect meat from wild game.

-The state of Texas is the only state that currently runs it’s own inspection program.
+The State of Texas is the only state that currently runs its own inspection program.
 The only stipulation is that the process must follow the same guidelines as the USDA’s.
 And even though federal law forbids the sale of non-amendable meats across borderlines, inspected wild game from Texas can be sold in the rest of the United States.
-This is because the inspection regimen in Texas is close to the protocol to the USDA criteria.
+This is because the inspection regimen in Texas is close to the protocol of the USDA criteria.

 Can I sell products from processed wild game meat?

-Products from a wild game such as deer, hogs, reindeer, elk, quails, ducks, and turkey can be sold so long as they pass the inspection test.
+Products from the wild game such as deer, hogs, reindeer, elk, quails, ducks, and turkey can be sold so long as they pass the inspection test.

 The art of hunting has been around since the era of our ancestors.
 It developed through time and space to become what we know in this age.